Skip to main content

 Video tutorial

-White, black, grey or green?
-Or would you prefer a bright shade of colour?
-Which colour you choose for your panelling depends entirely on how you want to design your room and which other colours you want your panelling to match.
-In most cases, however, the rule is that the lower part of a wall should be darker than the upper part.
-Strong and intense colour shades should therefore go on the cassette wall and the light colour on the wall above.
+The shade you choose for your panelling totally depends on how you want to style your room and what other shades it needs to complement.
+However, a general rule of thumb is that the lower section of a wall should be painted a darker shade than the upper.
+So, strong and intense hues should be used on the paneled section, with a lighter colour on the wall above.

-Depending on how heavy your wall panelling is, you can paint it with our MissPompadour wall paints or varnishes.
-The Matt Varnish varnish goes perfectly with our wall paints.
-Eggshell Varnish is the right choice for your heavily used hallway, for example.
-Our CosyColours chalk varnishes and LittlePomp chalk varnishes in soft pastel shades are also suitable.
-If your wall panelling is mainly for decorative purposes, you can also simply paint it with our wall paints.
+Depending on how much wear and tear your wall panelling will experience, you can paint it with our MissPompadour wall paints or paints.
+Easy Eggshell! is definitely the right choice.
+If your wall panelling is primarily for decoration, you can simply paint it with our wall paints.

 Frequently asked questions